What’s Past is Prologue

 LEARNING HEALTH SYSTEMS.

 Paige McDonald, Phillip Van der Wees, and Mary Corcoran, all of CRL, published, "Learning Health Systems from an Academic Perspective: Establishing a Collaboratory Within a School of Medicine and Health Sciences," in the April issue of Medical Education Online.
 G.C.
-Weaver, CRL research assistant, Ken Harwood, formerly of CRL and HHFR, and Jessica Phillips, a student in the PhD in Translational Health Sciences Program, were co-authors.
+Weaver, a CRL research assistant, Ken Harwood, formerly of CRL and HHFR, and Jessica Phillips, a student in the PhD in Translational Health Sciences Program, were co-authors.

 BENDER AWARD.